 In the second stage, people experience restlessness, cramps and have watery eyes and a runny nose.
 Withdrawal during the third stage becomes more intense.
 People generally experience cardiovascular problems, vomiting, and fever.

 These symptoms occur as the body tries to normalize itself after prolonged heroin use.
-It’s important to seek medical help during the withdrawal process.
-Usually, rehab centers don’t offer support for detox.
+It is important to seek medical help during the withdrawal process.
+Usually, rehab centers do not offer support for detox.
 Instead, people have to visit dedicated medical detox centers.

 People should seek professional detox help for many reasons.
-However, many don’t because most of the symptoms don’t cause life-threatening complications.
+However, many do not because most of the symptoms do not cause life-threatening complications.
 However, withdrawal can cause depression and even suicidal thoughts.